 This wasn’t the first time.
 After having her first child, Beach noticed that certain movements and activities, like coughing, sneezing and running, caused her to leak a little.
 But this was the worst accident yet, by far.
 “I was afraid I could lose respect at the workplace if people knew I wet myself,” she says.
 “I had to keep it a secret from others.”
 She made an appointment to see a doctor and started wearing feminine pads.

 Many people decades away from an AARP card experience bladder leakage.
-“The problem is common enough in women in their 20s and 30s that I see it every day,” says urogynecologist Angel Marie Johnson, director of the Women’s Health Center at Greater Boston Urology.
+“The problem is common enough in women in their 20s and 30s that I see it every day,” says Dr. Angel Marie Johnson, a urogynecologist and the director of the Women’s Health Center at Greater Boston Urology.

 Even so, bladder leakage isn’t something that younger women discuss openly.
 When Cora, a brand that makes pads and liners for light bladder leaks, surveyed 1,000 women between 30 and 50 years old, 89 percent said they were more likely to talk with their friends about relationship issues, body image fears and taboo lifestyle habits like drinking or drug use than bladder leakage.
 Luckily, there are ways to help manage light bladder leakage and reduce feelings of shame and isolation that often accompany the issue.

 Light bladder leakage is not a medical term.
 “It’s a term people use to describe their symptoms,” Johnson says; some companies that sell pads use it as well.
 When people talk about LBL, they usually mean overactive bladder syndrome, stress urinary incontinence or mixed urinary incontinence.